The Surface Studio 2 is an all-in-one PC with premium specs, designed to wow professional artists, designers, architects and other creatives.

 - Microsoft's Surface Studio: The newest member of Microsoft's device family (ZDNet)

-Who is the target market for Microsoft Surface Studio?
+Who is the target market for Microsoft Surface Studio 2?

-Broadly, the Studio seems to be aimed at anyone who draws or designs for a living.
+Like its predecessor, the Studio 2 seems to be aimed at anyone who draws or designs for a living, be they artists, architects or product designers.

-The multi-purpose nature of the Studio, a machine that combines a Windows desktop PC with the functionality of a separate digital drawing tablet, such as the Cintiq 27 QHD Touch, will likely make the $2,999 price tag easier to swallow among those in the creative industries.
+The multi-purpose nature of the Studio 2, a machine that combines a Windows desktop PC with the functionality of a separate digital drawing tablet, such as the Wacom Cintiq Pro 24, may make the $3,499 price tag easier to swallow for those in the creative industries.

 - Microsoft aims high with new Surface hardware (ZDNet)